nassir90/nu/template/chemistry/titrations-log.md

 * Integrate the calculation part in with the simulation part.
 I'm not actually going to let the user let the burette run.
 I'll just put it on train tracks.
+* Allow the user to decide whether to use a known base volume OR a random base volume due to a random molarity.
+* Allow the user to switch between unknown base properties and unknown acid properties.

 I want to: